 When I reached the entrance of the Ugly Mug I hesitated, and then for no particular reason I went around the corner and went into to the Pilot House.

-Freddy Ayres and Ursula were performing what would be their last show of the evening.
-The bar was still fairly busy with vacationers.
-Freddy was singing, “I’ve Never Been In Love Before”.
-I saw Steve at the bar.
+I saw that Steve Smith fellow at the bar.
 He was drinking what looked to be a Manhattan, smoking a cigarette, leaning with one elbow on the bar, smiling and nodding his head in Freddy and Ursula’s direction.

-Of course the only empty stool in the joint was one right next to him.
+Of course the only empty stool in the joint was the one right next to him.
 I sighed and went over.

 I ordered a Manhattan.
 I had a feeling I would need it.